On the Theory of Dynamic Graph Regression Problem: Update-efficient matrix embeddings

-Depending on how we define the matrix embedding $\mathbold{M}$, deleting/inserting a node may (or may not) result in changes in the vector embeddings of the other nodes.
-We present examples of this in Figure~\ref{fig:1}, where Figure~\ref{fig:1}(a) shows a directed graph and a node deletion operation.
-Figure~\ref{fig:1}(b) shows a matrix embedding of $G$, defined as follows: for each node $i$ in $G$ we keep a row of size $n$, where the $j^{th}$ entry is the inverse of the distance (shortest path size) from $i$ to node $j$.
+Depending on how we define the matrix embedding $\mathbold{M}$, deleting/inserting a node/edge may or may not result in changes in the vector embeddings of the other nodes.
+As an example, consider Figure~\ref{fig:1} that shows a directed graph $G$, a node deletion operation (Figure~\ref{fig:11}), and a node insertion operation (Figure~\ref{fig:12}).
+In this example, the matrix embedding of the graph is defined as follows: for each node $i$ in $G$ we keep a row of size $n$, where the $j^{th}$ entry is the inverse of the distance (shortest path size) from $i$ to node $j$.
 If there is no directed path from $i$ to $j$ or if $i=j$, the entry will be $0$.
-In Figure~\ref{fig:1}(c) we have another matrix embedding of $G$, defined as follows.
-Let $max\_out$ be the maximum number of outgoing nodes that a node in the graph may have.
-For each node $i$ in $G$ we keep a row of size $max\_out$, which consists of the list of its outgoing nodes, sorted increasingly by node id.
-In this example, $max\_out$ is $1$ and note that a row may have less elements than $max\_out$.
-Now consider deleting node $3$ from $G$.
-In the matrix embedding of Figure~\ref{fig:1}(b), for each node, we have a row and a column, therefore, we first need to delete the row and column corresponding to node $3$.
-However, this is not enough as it does not always yield a valid matrix embedding of the updated graph.
-For example, in the matrix embedding of Figure~\ref{fig:1}(b), we also need to change the first element of the second row from $1/2$ to $0$.
-In the matrix embedding of Figure~\ref{fig:1}(c), for each node, we only have a row (and not a column!), therefore, we first need to delete the row corresponding to node $3$.
-After that, we need to remove $3$ from the vector embeddings of all the remaining nodes.
+In the figure, the row corresponding to each node shows its vector embedding, and the matrix consisting of these rows is the matrix embedding.
+For example, in the graph on the top figure (graph $G$), the vector embedding of node $1$ consists of the following elements: $0$, $1$ and $1/2$.
+First, consider deleting node $3$ from $G$.
+Since for each node, we have a row and a column in the matrix embedding, we need to delete the row and column corresponding to node $3$.
+However, this is not enough as it does not always yield a valid matrix embedding for the updated graph.
+For example, we need also to change the first element of the second row from $1/2$ to $0$.
+The reason is that after deleting node $3$ and its incident edges, there will be no path from node $2$ to node $1$.
+The changes in the updated matrix embedding are depicted with red in Figure~\ref{fig:11}.

-In this paper, we do not concentrate on any specific matrix embedding.
-Instead, we characterize a class of matrix embeddings for which we may be able to update the optimal solution of the dynamic graph regression problem, efficiently.
+Then as shown in Figure~\ref{fig:12}, consider inserting a new node $4$ to $G$.
+In order to update the matrix embedding with respect to this change, we need to add a column and a row corresponding to this new node.
+The entries of this row and this column are depicted with red in Figure~\ref{fig:12}.
+Fortunately, node $4$ and its edge to node $3$ do not change the distances between the existing nodes of the graph.
+So, rows/columns 1-3 of the matrix embedding do not need to change.
+It is worth highlighting that after detecting these changes in $\mathbf M$, matrix $\mathbf M^{\dag}$ must be updated accordingly and the updated $\mathbf M^{\dag}$ must be multiplied with $\mathbf b$ to form the updated solution.